-THREE TO FOUR WEEKS BEFORE THE SCHOOL DAY TEST DATE
+THREE TO FOUR WEEKS BEFORE THE TEST DATE

 Activity Where to Learn More Complete the online test coordinator training.
-(We'll email you instructions for accessing it approximately 6 weeks before test day.) collegeboard.org/ptat Distribute SAT School Day Student Guide and encourage students to visit sat.org/practice to get ready for test day.
-Prepare Your Students on page 31 Identify students required to test and create a Master Student List.
-Build Your Master Student List for Testing on page 11 If using College Board's or a locally developed notice/consent form, distribute with copies of the Student Guide if not done previously.
+(We'll email you instructions for accessing it approximately 6 weeks before test day.) collegeboard.org/ptat Distribute the SAT School Day Student Guide and encourage students to visit sat.org/practice to get ready for test day.
+Prepare Your Students on page 37 Identify students required to test and create a Master Student List.
+Build Your Master Student List for Testing on page 13 If using a College Board or a locally developed notice/consent form, distribute with copies of the student guide if not done previously.
 Students should discuss with their parents or guardians and then return signed consent forms before the preadministration session.
-Prepare Your Students on page 31 Work with your SSD coordinator to review the NAR to ensure all students testing with accommodations and/or supports, including SAAs and EL time and one-half support, are included.
-Accessing the NAR to Determine Room Needs for Accommodated Students on page 12 SSD Online: collegeboard.org/ssdonline Designate a secure area for receiving, checking, and storing your test materials.
-Plan Your Space on page 12 Estimate how many standard and accommodated rooms you'll need based on the number of students testing.
+Prepare Your Students on page 37 Work with your SSD coordinator to review the NAR to ensure all students testing with accommodations and/or supports, including SAAs and EL time and one-half support, are included.
+Accessing the NAR to Determine Room Needs for Accommodated Students on page 13 SSD Online: collegeboard.org/ssdonline Designate a secure area for receiving, checking, and storing your Plan Your Space on page 14 test materials.
+Estimate how many standard and accommodated rooms you'll need based on the number of students testing.
 Identify which rooms in your facility or off-site location can be used for testing.
-Plan Your Space on page 12 Make a list of available staff and their roles.
+Plan Your Space on page 14 Make a list of available staff and their roles.
 Use the number of testing rooms and their capacity to determine testing room assignments.
-Plan Your Staff on page 14 Work with the SSD coordinator to identify students, if any, who will need support staff such as human readers, scribes, or sign language interpreters.
+Plan Your Staff on page 15 Work with the SSD coordinator to identify students, if any, who will need support staff such as human readers, scribes, or sign language interpreters.
 Recruit staff to fill these positions.
-Plan Your Staff on page 14 Review the sample Testing Staff Agreement with anyone you intend to recruit to serve on the testing staff, including support staff.
-Sample Testing Staff Agreement on page 57 Create room rosters by assigning students to testing rooms.
+Plan Your Staff on page 15 Review the sample Testing Staff Agreement with anyone you intend to recruit to serve on the testing staff, including support staff.
+Sample Testing Staff Agreement on page 63 Create room rosters by assigning students to testing rooms.
 Also assign testing room codes and note these on the room rosters.
-Build Your Room Rosters on page 15 Arrange to minimize distractions: no fire drills or other disruptive events should be scheduled for test day.
-Manage Test Day Impacts on page 18 Reschedule lunch for all participating students, if necessary.
-Manage Test Day Impacts on page 18 Plan activities for students who won't be testing.
-Manage Test Day Impacts on page 18 Notify your school population of modifications to the normal school day.
-Manage Test Day Impacts on page 18 If you have students approved for the pre-recorded audio format, work with the SSD coordinator to make sure the streaming application has been installed and tested on all computers to be used for testing.
+Build Your Room Rosters on page 17 Arrange to minimize distractions: no fire drills or other disruptive events should be scheduled for test day.
+Manage Test Day Impacts on page 20 Reschedule lunch for all participating students, if necessary.
+Manage Test Day Impacts on page 20 Plan activities for students who won't be testing.
+Manage Test Day Impacts on page 20 Notify your school population of modifications to the normal school day.
+Manage Test Day Impacts on page 20 If you have students approved for the pre-recorded audio format, work with the SSD coordinator to make sure the streaming application has been installed and tested on all computers to be used for testing.
 Ensure proctors have necessary access to the streaming application.
-Set Up Computers for Pre-recorded Audio on page 24
+Set Up Computers for Pre-recorded Audio on page 29

-TWO WEEKS BEFORE THE SCHOOL DAY TEST DATE
+TWO WEEKS BEFORE THE TEST DATE

 Activity Where to Learn More Schedule and conduct staff training.
-Train Your Staff on page 18 Confirm consent.
+Train Your Staff on page 20 Confirm consent.
 Apply pre-ID labels to answer sheets and help staff conduct your preadministration session.
-Conduct the Preadministration Session on page 37 Update Master Student List and room rosters as necessary to include newly enrolled students and any additional approved accommodations or EL supports needed.
-Build Your Room Rosters on page 15 Plan test day schedule and accommodated testing window schedule.
-Build Your Plan for Testing on page 16 Notify school staff of testing room assignments and alternative arrangements for nontesting students.
-Manage Test Day Impacts on page 18
+Conduct the Preadministration Session on page 43 Update Master Student List and room rosters as necessary to include newly enrolled students and any additional approved accommodations or EL supports needed.
+Build Your Room Rosters on page 17 Plan test day schedule and accommodated testing window schedule.
+Build Your Plan for Testing on page 18 Notify school staff of testing room assignments and alternative arrangements for nontesting students.
+Manage Test Day Impacts on page 20